Rim destabilization and re-formation upon severance from its expanding sheet: Dynamics of the severed rim

 We consider two breaking times: the time of observation of the very first breakup and the time at which full fragmentation of the rim completes.
 For each studied detachment time $t$, approximately 20 frames are recorded.
 Our analysis splits up these frames into two groups of 10 frames each.
 Each group of frames results in a value for early and late breaking times, and we report on the values averaged over the two sets with the uncertainty defined as the standard deviation (difference) between the sets of frames.

 Figures \ref{fig:4}(a) and (b) show that the breaking time for both the rim-ligament junctions and the rim increases monotonically with time.
-This increase can be understood by combining the \mbox{Bo $=1$} criterion with the characteristic RP-breakup time of a cylindrical jet $ t_{\textrm{br}}\approx 2.91\sqrt{\rho b^3/8\sigma}$ \cite{rayleigh1879capillary} for a rim of diameter $b$ or equivalently, for a ligament base with width $w$, taking $w(t) \approx b(t)$ \cite{wang_bourouiba_2021_growth}.
+This increase can be understood by combining the \mbox{Bo $=1$} criterion with the characteristic RP-breakup time of a cylindrical jet $ t_{\textrm{br}}\approx 2.91\sqrt{\rho b^3/8\sigma}$ \citep{rayleigh1879capillary} for a rim of diameter $b$ or equivalently, for a ligament base with width $w$, taking $w(t) \approx b(t)$ following, e.g., \citet{wang_bourouiba_2021_growth}.
 Thus, the characteristic time $t_\textrm{l}\sim w^{3/2}$ and $t_\textrm{b}\sim b^{3/2}$ both grow with rim thickness.
+The prefactor 2.91 is obtained from the reciprocal of the growth rate (0.344) of the fastest growing RP mode following \mbox{\citet{rayleigh1879capillary}}, as supported by direct measurements of necking times by \mbox{\citet{clanet_transition_1999}}.